What Is the Pegasus World Cup?

 History of the Pegasus World Cup

-Pegasus World Cup online betting has been available since the very first race in 2017, and it certainly made a huge impact on the racing world when it arrived with a significant $12 million purse.
+Pegasus World Cup online betting has been popular since the very first race in 2017.
+It certainly made a huge impact on the racing world when a $12 million purse was announced for the inaugural event.
 This was then increased to $16 million in 2018.
-Since then, it’s been reduced twice, as the race settles into a regular format and secures its place in the annual calendar.
+The purse has been reduced twice since then, as the race settles into a regular format and secures its place in the annual racing calendar.

 That reduction shouldn’t be mistaken for the Pegasus World Cup losing its allure, though.
 Instead, the prize money was more widely spread out from 2019.
 That included more money going towards the Pegasus Word Cup Turf race, previously known as the Gulfstream Park Turf Handicap.
 Bonuses may also be offered, such as a $1 million prize for any owner who manages to win both races.